Sex robot: Opposition

 In September 2015, the Japanese company Softbank, the makers of the "Pepper" robot, included a ban on robot sex.
 The robot's user agreement states: "The policy owner must not perform any sexual act or other indecent behaviour".

 Noel Sharkey, Aimee van Wynsberghe, and Eleanor Hancock of the Foundation for Responsible Robotics released a consultation report presenting a summary of the issues and various opinions about what could be society's intimate association with robots.
 The report includes an examination of how such robots could be employed as a rehabilitative tool for sex criminals such as serial rapists or pedophiles.
 Sharkey warns that this could be "problematic" in terms of sex dolls resembling children and adolescents.

 There is considerable speculation about such technology coming from experts in the fields of philosophy, sociology and the natural sciences.
 John P. Sullins of Sonoma State University believes that sex robots will facilitate "social isolation" and Lydia Kaye of Central Saint Martins argue that sexual relations with robots will "desensitize humans to intimacy and empathy".
 Furthermore, according to Chauntelle Tibbals, "nothing can replace the joy, sorrow, passion, and pain of an actual, unpredictable human interaction."
 She further argues that only when interacting with another human can we experience our humanity and our identity, as opposed to interacting with a robot.
+Robot ethicist Alan Winfield makes the more general argument that robots should not be gendered.

 The sex robots that have been created, as of 2018, primarily resemble women with exaggeratedly hyperfeminine features.
 In Barcelona, a sex doll brothel allows men to act out their fantasies where they can choose from a selection of flexible silicone dolls and request that they be dressed in whatever outfit the man prefers.
 Kathleen Richardson argues that these sex robots facilitate a powerful attitude towards women's bodies as commodities, and promote a non-empathetic interaction.
 Experts argue that improving the gender diversity of those involved in developing this sex technology could help reduce possible harm, such as the objectification of women.

 Many scholars, including Richardson, argue that this reinforces the idea that women are property rather than human beings with free will.
 Scholars such as Robert Sparrow from Monash University argue that the creation of realistic female sex robots, with the ability to refuse consent, further facilitates a rape culture.
 He believes that sex with these robots represents the "rape of a woman" and may increase the rate of rape in society, while also facilitating a general "disrespect for women" in society.
 Furthermore, a sex robot called "Frigid Farah", whose personality is described as "reserved and shy", has caught the attention of several scholars.
 The manufacturer claimed that if you touch her "in a private area, more than likely, she will not be too appreciative of your advance".
 Many scholars view this as indulging rape fantasies and facilitating a rape culture.